rrvallar/E-Commer-Backend-App/README.md

 # E-Commerce-Backend-App
-# This app contains code for the E-Ommerce backend application.
+# This app contains code for the E-Commerce backend application.
 Below is a clip demonstrating the application as well as a screen shot of the requirements.
 #Link
 https://clipchamp.com/watch/hMarzjcTIxn